score-json/nlohmann_json/.dotstop_extensions/README.md

 ## ItemReference

-Some references support every (directly or indirectly) supporting item of an item.
-Instead of repeating these references in each supporting item, these references are listed in the supported item.
-The inheritance of the references is then clarified in the documentation by an `ItemReference`.
-In the final documentation in human-readable form, an ItemReference simply lists all items of which the references are inherited with hyperlinks.

-To detect the inheritance of references in the content of the supporting items, the content of an ItemReference is the combination of the sha's stored in the .dotstop.dot file of the listed supported items.
+An `ItemReference` documents inheritance of references from other items so that shared evidence does not need to be repeated across multiple supporting items.
+In the rendered documentation, it lists links to the referenced items so readers can navigate to the source evidence.

+The reference reads entries from the local trustable graph file and combines the signatures of the referenced items into its content, thereby tying the current item’s trustability to those items’ evidence.
+In the documentation, it prints a list of hyperlinks pointing to the target items, and any change in the referenced items’ evidence automatically propagates to the dependent item through this linkage.
 If any reference of any of the listed supported items changes, then its sha changes and the review-status of the item becomes false.
-After successful re-review, the review-status of the supported items is re-set to true, so that the new sha is stored in the .dotstop.dot file.
+After successful re-review, the review-status of the supported items is re-set to true, so that the new sha is stored in the `.dotstop.dot` file.
 This automatically sets the review-status of the supporting items, which inherit the references, to false, thereby triggering a re-review of these.

-The expected configuration is as follows
+The expected configuration is

 ```
 ---